-The GeoCapabilities 2 project emphasises the value and role of geography as a school subject in cultivating the development of human capabilities.
+The GeoCapabilities II project emphasised the value and role of geography as a school subject in cultivating the development of human capabilities.

 A capabilities approach to education considers how the individual in his or her context can lead a life that she or he has reason to value.
-GeoCapabilities argues that acquiring ‘powerful’ geographical knowledge through a geography education is of fundamental value to developing 'capability'.
-This requires thinking about what should be taught.
-GeoCapabilities asks teachers to consider the role of geography and their teaching in helping young people reach their full human potential.
+The project argued that acquiring ‘powerful’ geographical knowledge through a geography education is of fundamental value to developing ‘capability’ and that this requires thinking about what should be taught.
+GeoCapabilities II asked teachers to consider the role of geography and their teaching in helping young people reach their full human potential.

 Geography does not tell us how to live, but developing geographical thinking and our innate geographical imaginations does provide the intellectual means for visioning ourselves, others and alternate futures on planet Earth.
 Consequently, ‘powerful disciplinary knowledge’ helps individuals make sense of the world and enables their capability to participate freely in informed debate and decisions.

-Teachers are central in the GeoCapabilities approach, as they can exercise some influence and choice over what is taught and how it is taught.
-Teachers need to go beyond delivery of a curriculum of prescribed ‘given knowledge’, or of a curriculum that over-emphasises ‘learning to learn’ and which blurs subject distinctions, to create a ‘curriculum of engagement’ - what the project advocates as a ‘Future 3 Curriculum’.
+Teachers are central to the idea of (geo)capabilities, as they exercise influence and choice over what is taught and how it is taught.
+Teachers need to go beyond delivery of a curriculum of prescribed ‘given knowledge’, or of a curriculum that over-emphasises ‘learning to learn’ and which blurs subject distinctions, to create a ‘curriculum of engagement’ – what the project advocated as a ‘Future 3 Curriculum’.

 Teachers need to think how specialist knowledge can be reconceptualised in the form of geography as a school subject.
 This requires teachers to re-engage with ‘curriculum making’ as a way of grasping the significance of specialist teachers.

-GeoCapabilities offers geography teachers a framework for developing their professional responsibility as subject teachers and curriculum leaders.
+GeoCapabilities II offers geography teachers a framework for developing their professional responsibility as subject teachers and curriculum leaders.
 It provides a means of thinking about what they teach that is enabling and adaptable for creating a curriculum of engagement.
-As such, GeoCapabilities is not a series of lessons or activities but it is an attempt to grapple with the limits of school curricula based on competence and transferable skills and re-establish the value of geography as a subject in contributing to human capability.
+As such, GeoCapabilities II provided not a series of lessons or activities but an attempt to grapple with the limits of school curricula based on competence and transferable skills and re-establish the value of geography as a subject in contributing to human capability.

 - develop understanding of (geo)capabilities and its potential to enable a different view of the world, through reflection on their own teaching schemes of work and by discussing examples of the geographical power of powerful disciplinary knowledge (presented as geographical story map ‘vignettes’)